 Gilda M. Morales retired in 2016 as project manager of information services at the Center for American Women and Politics (CAWP).
 She had been responsible for the research, collection and organization of current and historical information about women's political participation nationwide.
 Managing teams of student workers and volunteers year-round, Gilda played a pivotal role at the heart of the Center.
 Steeped in knowledge about women candidates and officeholders, she regularly responded to inquiries from the media, scholars, activists, officeholders and the general public.
 She was famous for providing a non-stop stream of links to fascinating and valuable articles, reports and other resources about women in politics and, more broadly, about any timely topic she thought would be of interest to her extensive email list.
 Prior to joining the CAWP team, Gilda worked in banking for more than twenty years as an accountant.

 Gilda earned a bachelor of arts degree in political science and women's studies from Douglass College, Rutgers University and a master's degree in public administration at Rutgers University.
 After completing her own studies, Gilda remained active on campus as a member of the Institute for Women's Leadership (IWL) Leaders Scholars Program Board (2002-2007) and as an advisor to the Women's Political Caucus of New Jersey at Rutgers University (1995-present).
 Each year, the Department of Women's and Gender Studies presents the Gilda Morales Award for Outstanding Student Activist in her honor.

 Born in New York to Hilda M. Hernandez and Juan Reyes, Gilda was the eldest of seven sisters and two brothers: John, Lillian, Dorene, Euphrosine, Eunice, Martha, Lawrence and Nicole.
 In 1969, she married her childhood sweetheart, Marcos Morales.
 In 1979, the couple settled in Barnegat, New Jersey.
-Today, they enjoy spending time with son Marc and wife Maria, grandson Marc, and extended family throughout the region and Puerto Rico.
+They treasure spending time with son Marc and wife Maria, grandson Marc, and extended family throughout the region and Puerto Rico.
 Today, Gilda and Marc are enjoying retirement in Panama.